UCLM-ARCO/uclm-arco.github.io/shapes/content/smartmirror_console_manual.md

 ##### Hooks

 This service can be linked with [Magic Mirror](https://magicmirror.builders/), `magic-mirror-2` package, through its modules.
-To do so, be sure to have installed said package and the required modules for each hook.
+To do so, make sure you have installed the aforementioned package and the required modules for each hook.
 To enable a hook, just select it and click "Save".

 {{<image src="miband-dc-hooks.png" width="900px" max-width="100%" align="center">}}

 ##### Charging station

-To ease data updating, the data collector can act, if configured, as a charging station.
+To ease the data updating process, the data collector can perform, if configured, as a charging station.
 This mode pretends to simulate an *updating station*, where users leave their devices charging while data is being stored, resulting in a less aggressive communication.
 To enable it, select the option and click "Save".

 {{<image src="miband-dc-charging-station.png" width="900px" max-width="100%" align="center">}}